Out of Control (Girls Aloud album)

-Out of Control is the fifth and final studio album by English-Irish girl group Girls Aloud, released on 31 October 2008 in Ireland and on 3 November 2008 in the UK by Fascination Records.
-Like their previous albums, it was crafted by the production team of Brian Higgins and Xenomania.
-Out of Control builds on the sound of Girls Aloud's previous albums and represents a move into the mainstream for the group.
+Out of Control is the fifth studio album by English-Irish girl group Girls Aloud, released on 31 October 2008 in Ireland and on 3 November 2008 in the UK by Fascination Records.
+As with their previous albums, the album was primarily crafted by Brian Higgins and the Xenomania production team.
+Musically, the album builds on the group's established sound while moving towards a more polished and mainstream pop direction.
+Girls Aloud took a more active role in shaping the album's creative direction, incorporating prominent 1960s influences alongside 1980s-inspired electropop.